 The South Carolina example shows that CBD legislation is not always clear-cut.
 Laws are changing all the time, too, and it can be tough to keep up.

-At the time of writing, it appears that low-THC, hemp-derived CBD products are permitted.
-After all, numerous CBD stores and businesses are operating throughout the state without repercussions.
-Plus, South Carolina had 3,300 acres of planted hemp in 2019, suggesting a blossoming hemp industry that may feed into the CBD market.
+At the time of writing, it appears that hemp-derived CBD products with a maximum THC content of 0.3% are permitted.
+After all, numerous CBD stores and businesses operate throughout the state without repercussions.
+However, please note that South Carolina doesn’t allow the sale and manufacture of food products containing CBD isolate.

 With all the revenue that CBD brings, it’s unlikely that hemp or CBD will be explicitly banned any time soon.
 However, marijuana remains firmly illegal in this state.
-As a result, all products must contain less than 0.3% THC; otherwise, they are classed as marijuana – both federally and within the state.
+As a result, all products must contain a low level of THC.
+Otherwise, they are classed as marijuana – both federally and within the state.